 The camera will appear to operate normally even if it is empty.
-However, no figures will be visible in the expLCD and of course no information can be seen in the film type window!
+However, no figures will be visible in the EC/d and of course no information can be seen in the film type window!

-Exposure Counter
+Exposure counter

-The expLCD indicates the number of unexposed frames remaining, automatically changing after every exposure.
+The EC/d indicates the number of unexposed frames remaining, automatically changing after every exposure.
 It also takes into account the chosen format setting automatically.
-This means that by switching the format selector knob back and forth, you can see how many frames are remaining in either format at any time.
-The figure 1 indicates the last frame and when that has been exposed the camera automatically rewinds the remainder of the film into the cassette.
-When the motor stops, the exposure counter will indicate E (empty).
+This means that by switching the 14 format selector knob back and forth, you can see how many frames are remaining in either format at any time.
+The figure '1' indicates the last frame and when that has been exposed the camera automatically rewinds the remainder of the film into the cassette.
+When the motor stops, the exposure counter will indicate 'E' (empty).